 Posole, or pozole, is a traditional dish, found throughout the Southwest and especially New Mexico, when it is typically made and served on Feast Days, especially on New Years Day.
 Some Pueblos make it as a vegetarian dish while other use pork as this version does.
 If you want to make it as a vegetarian dish, just eliminate the meat and use vegetable stock.

 Native Americans taught early Spanish their technique for drying and preserving corn as Posole or Pozole, and the Europeans in turn added the pork, making the hearty stew that became a mainstay of the subsistence diet in the borderlands.

 We make posole during the cooler months, freeze the extra and heat it up during the year when you need a quick meal.

-1-2 pounds Pork Boston butt, or Pork Sirloin Roast, trimmed of fat and cut into 3/4-inch cubes
+1-2 Pounds Pork Boston Butt, or Pork Loin Roast Trimmed of Fat and Cut into 3/4-inch Cubes

-Warm the bacon drippings in a large, heavy saucepan or stockpot over medium heat.
+Warm the oil in a large, heavy saucepan or stockpot over medium heat.
 Add the pork, onions, and garlic and saute until the meat is lightly browned, about 10 minutes.
 Add the Posole, stock, oregano, bay leaves, and thyme and bring the mixture to a boil.
-Reduce the heat to medium-low and simmer, for 1 hour.
-Add the chiles and continue simmering for another 1 to 1 1/2. hours, or until the corn is puffed and tender but still a little chewy.
+Reduce the heat to medium-low and simmer, for I hour.
+Add the chiles and continue simmering for another I to I ½. hours, or until the corn is puffed and tender but still a little chewy.
 Add more stock if necessary to keep the mixture rather soupy.

 Keep the Posole warm for up to 1 hour, and serve ladled into bowls garnished with limes, green onions, cilantro, and radish.
 It is also traditionally served with warm flour or corn tortillas.